cse-sim/cse/doc/src/docs/input-data/airhandler.md

   csv_table("NONE, No economizer; outside air flow is the minimum.
 INTEGRATED, Coil and economizer operate independently.
 NONINTEGRATED, Coil does not run when economizer is using all outside air: simulates interlock in some equipment designed to prevent coil icing due to insufficient load&comma; right?
-TWO_STAGE, Economizer is disabled when coil cycles on. _NOT IMPLEMENTED_ as of July 1992.")
+TWO_STAGE, Economizer is disabled when coil cycles on. _NOT IMPLEMENTED_: currently behaves the same as NONINTEGRATED.")
 }}

 ### oaLimT